 During the WUP, it was assumed that shoreline areas with a gradient exceeding 15% were incapable of retaining soil in the drawdown zone when exposed to wave action.
 To test this assumption, the average gradient of all plant community polygons will be interpolated from the integrated GIS database.
 Included in the dataset will be at least a subset of polygons where no vegetation growth has occurred.
 The data will then be organized into a 2 x 2 contingency table that compares the presence and absence of a given plant community type, and whether the average gradient is above or below 15%.
-The table can be analyzed using the Fisher exact test to test whether the proportion of polygons with vegetation cover is similar between the two categories of shoreline gradient.
-The contractor is encouraged to explore alternative gradient thresholds using the same analytical technique.
+The table can be analyzed using the Fisher exact test (or other appropriate test) to test whether the proportion of polygons with vegetation cover is similar between the two categories of shoreline gradient.
+The contractor is encouraged to explore alternative gradient to the model if it will increase model accuracy.

-If the data allow, other environmental factors can be explored (e.g., fetch or solar exposure), but such analysis will be considered beyond the scope of the present Monitor.
+If the data allow, other environmental factors can be explored (e.g., fetch or solar exposure, soil substrate, influence of timing of inundation, growing degree days), but such analysis will be considered beyond the scope of the present Monitor.